Available Bike-Related Services

 - Discounted bike locks and accessories

-Ride your bike for a cause.
-Velocity is Columbia’s ride to end cancer.
+Ride your bike for a cause!
+Velocity is Columbia’s annual ride to end cancer, which occurs each fall.
 Participants choose from four distances that each end in Washington Heights.
 Free transportation and bike carrying services are available.
-Columbia University students can sign up with no registration fee at velocityride.org.
+Learn more and sign up at velocityride.org.

 Bike NY Events